50 Amazing Landmarks in France To Visit

 5. Arc de Triomphe, Paris

-The Arc de Triomphe, officially titled the L’Arc de Triomphe de l’Étoile, was inaugurated in 1836.
+It was inaugurated in 1836.
 Napoleon commissioned the ceremonial structure following his victory at the Battle of Austerlitz.

 The Arc de Triomphe is the centerpiece of a roundabout with 12 avenues.
 Beneath the arch lies the flame and tomb of the Unknown Soldier.
-The top of the Arc de Triomphe offers amazing 360 views over Paris.
+The top of the Arc de Triomphe offers mesmerizing 360 views over Paris.

+Here’s my complete guide to the Arc de Triomphe.
 Click here for a ticket with rooftop access.

 READ: 3 Day itinerary for Paris